UniMath/agda-unimath/src/foundation/commuting-triangles-of-morphisms-arrows.lagda.md

 then we can ask that the triangle
 {{#concept "commutes" Disambiguation="triangle of morphisms of arrows"}}

-by asking for a homotopy
+by asking for a [homotopy](foundation.homotopies-morphisms-arrows.md) of morphisms of arrows

 ```text
   left ~ right ∘ top.